13th September 2021

 EWHC 1135 (Ch)

 This article focuses on the breach of contract/warranty aspects of MDW Holdings v Norvill.
-We will report separately with practical advice arising from the misrepresentation aspects of the case in due course – please watch this space!
+Please see our separate article for practical advice arising from the misrepresentation aspects of the case.

 deliberate action on the part of a wrongdoer which involves dishonest conduct is seen by the law as being so serious that fraud can invalidate a contractual agreement, carve-out or any other legal bar or limitation